Accenture/EcoSonar/USER_GUIDE.md

 ### User Flow Integration

-#### EcoSonar v2.3 and below

-Once you have been able to define the JSON file matching to your user flow, you can followed instructions:
+Once you have been able to define the JSON file matching to your user flow, you can use the Endpoint "Save User Flow" and enter the following body:

-1. Create a folder "userJourney" if it does not exists yet at the root of the folder `EcoSonar-API`.
-2. Paste JSON file created in the folder "userJourney" and rename it with the URL you wish to audit.
-Please remove the following special character `:` `?` `:` `/` from the URL in order to save the JSON.
-To retrieve the user flow we are matching it with the URL registered through EcoSonar URL Configuration.
-This step is not to forget otherwise EcoSonar won't be auditing the right page.
-3. Deploy EcoSonar-API with all relevant user flows.
-4. Launch a new EcoSonar audit to verify there are no technical errors in the logs application.
-Correct them if needed.

-#### EcoSonar v3.0 and above

-With version 3.0, you can directly configure the user flow in the API provided (no longer need to reboot the instance) You can use the Endpoint "Save User Flow" and enter the following body:

 ```
 {